-Because mathematical analysis and modeling lie at the heart of quantitative prediction

-The core of this proposal is to develop mathematically based models.
+Because mathematical analysis and modeling lie at the heart of quantitative prediction The core of this proposal is to develop mathematically based models.
 Mathematical analysis can be done with pencil and paper.
 But if the target system is complex, the models usually end up in numerical form, either because numerical methods are a convenient way of solving well understood equations, or because some computational models have no analytical equivalent [e. g., Wolfram, 2002].
 But in either case, the goal remains the same: to provide testable, usable, quantitative predictions.
 There is a more subtle motivation to emphasize modeling in our quest for integration and prediction.
-One of the great practical obstacles to integration of knowledge across disciplines is differences in language (jargon) that arise from disciplinary traditions.
-Mathematics can help bridge this divide because quantitative modeling provides a framework in which researchers from a variety of disciplines express their ideas in a precise, consistent format.
+One of the great practical obstacles to integration CSDMS will be a community-built and freely available suite of integrated, ever-improving software modules that predict the transport and accumulation of sediment and solutes in landscapes and sedimentary basins over a broad range of time and space scales. of knowledge across disciplines is differences in language (jargon) that arise from disciplinary traditions.
+Mathematics can help bridge this divide because quantitative modeling provides a framework in which researchers from a WHY A "COMMUNITY MODEL"?

+variety of disciplines express their ideas in a precise, consistent format.